logo

 5. Begin applying to open PE teacher positions.

-Public school physical education teachers must earn state teacher certification for the grade levels they wish to teach.
-In most states, a four-year bachelor’s degree with an emphasis on physical education will qualify an individual to sit for the state certification exams.
 Many states also offer alternative certification pathways that may include a master’s in physical education degree.
-There are several categories of certification that a physical education teacher can pursue, which are based on the grade levels to be taught (early childhood, elementary, secondary, or K-12).
 Physical education teachers may also become certified to work with special needs populations using adapted physical education methods for differently-abled students.

 Helpful Skills and Experience